ucsb-eri/rt2zammad/README.md

   * --tickets=ticket#:ticket#   -- specifies a range of tickets
   * --tickets='<ticket#'        -- specifies all tickets less than # (pretty sure quotes are requires to escape redirection in the shell)
   * --tickets='>ticket#'        -- specifies all tickets greater than # (pretty sure quotes are requires to escape redirection in the shell)
+* Added --merge flag that changes the transaction queries to use RT Ticket.EffectiveId instead of Ticket.id when building the queries for processing transactions
+  * This flag effectively causes tickets merged in RT to be imported directly as merged tickets
+  * This gets around some issues with the ticket_merge api calls which I was never able to sort out

 ### Other items: